Flybell/web_to_obsidian/README.md

 *What, how?*

 By feeding it a url, it generates a so-called "soup" object from the html/xml page, an object that can be operated over by Beautifulsoup functions such as "find".
-For instance, if I'm interested in extracting a list of animal names from the html webpage of my local zoo, my script would create a "soup" object of that page, return a list of the html elements (e.g., div, a, h1,) that contain the names with the "find_all" function, then extract the text therein.
+For instance, if I'm interested in extracting a list of animal names from the html webpage of my local zoo, my script would create a "soup" object of that page, return a list with the "find_all" function of the html elements (e.g., div, a, h1,) that contain the names, then extract the text therein.

 What's cool though, is that the script can also locate a url, *feed the url back into itself*, and then extract more data from that url.
 This is the beauty of automation.
-To use the zoo example, if the website is not a list of names but a list of links to different animal pages, I can write a script that identifies and retrieves all of these links, and then it automatically processes these links one by one to create more soup objects to work with.
+To use the zoo example, if the website is not a list of names but a list of links to different animal pages, I can write a script that identifies and retrieves all of these links, then automatically processes these links one by one to create more soup objects to work with.

-With this technique, I can thus ask the script to look for the url of the "next page" button and move on to scrape the next page.
+With this technique, I can ask the script to look for the url of the "next page" button and move on to scrape the next page.
 And the next.
 And the next.
 The main_script.py included here is a script that does exactly this, flipping through pages until there is no "next page" button.
 Of course, I've also created a similar script for single pages for my own purposes.
 For you to do the same, just remove the looping code in this script and thus modify it to scrape a single page.

 *Wow, so Beautifulsoup just magically knows where the text is at?*